Reform of the House of Lords: Reasons for reform

 These criticisms have led some to question whether there is a need for a second house at all, and whether the bicameral system in British politics is still useful.
+Some nations such as Norway, Sweden, Portugal, New Zealand and Denmark are unicameral.

 The range of options

 "Central to the future House of Lords is its composition.
 For the Lords to act with legitimacy as an effective and balanced second chamber, it must have the right form to deliver the range of roles and functions it needs".
-With 1101 submissions to the first consultation, several hundred to the second and many articles in the newspapers and various discussions, there were many different views on reform of the House of Lords.
-It is only possible to give a broad outline of the many different proposals and even then only those where the proposals were mentioned by a number of respondents.
+With 1101 submissions to the first consultation, several hundred to the second and multiple articles in the newspapers and various discussions, there were a number of different views on reform of the House of Lords.
+It is only possible to give a broad outline of the different proposals and even then only those where the proposals were mentioned by a number of respondents.